-7.21 Advanced Feature Control Register 1 (AFCR1)
+7.22 Advanced Feature Control Register 1 (AFCR1)

-Table 31.
-Advanced Feature Control Register 1 bits description
+Table 32.
+Advanced Feature Control Register 1 register bits description

-Bit Symbol Description 7:5 AFCR1[7:5] reserved 4 AFCR1[4] CR1[4] Sleep RXIow.
-Program RX input to be edge-sensitive or level-sensitive. logic 0 = RX input is level sensitive.
+Tubic oz.
+Advanoca Advanced Fedure Control Register Fregister bits description Bit Symbol Description 7:5 AFCR1[7:5] reserved 4 AFCR1[4] Sleep RXLow.
+Program RX input to be edge-sensitive or level-sensitive. logic 0 = RX input is level-sensitive.
 If RX pin is LOW, the UART will not go to sleep.
-Once the UART is in Sleep mode, it will wake up if RX pin goes LOW. logic 1 = RX input is edge sensitive.
+Once the UART is in Sleep mode, it will wake up if RX pin goes LOW. logic 1 = RX input is edge-sensitive.
 UART will go to sleep even if RX pin is LOW, and will wake up when RX pin toggles.
 3 AFCR1[3] reserved 2 AFCR1[2] RTS/CTS mapped to DTR/DSR.
-Switch the function of RTS/CTS to DTR/DSR. logic 0 = RTS and CTS signals are used for hardware flow control logic 1 = DTR and DSR signals are used for hardware flow control.
+Switch the function of RTS/CTS to DTR/DSR. logic 0 = RTS and CTS signals are used for hardware flow control. logic 1 = DTR and DSR signals are used for hardware flow control.
 RTS and CTS retain their functionality.
 1 AFCR1[1] SReset.
-Software reset.
+Software Reset.
 A write to this bit will reset the UART.
-Once the UART is reset this bit is automatically set to logic 0.[1]
-0 AFCR1[0] TSR interrupt.
-Select TSR interrupt mode. logic 0 = transmit empty interrupt occurs when transmit FIFO falls below the trigger level or becomes empty. logic 1 = transmit empty interrupt occurs when transmit FIFO fall below the trigger level, or becomes empty and the last stop bit has been shift out the transmit shift register.
+Once the UART is reset this bit is automatically set to 0.[1]
+0 AFCR1[0] TSR Interrupt.
+Select TSR interrupt mode logic 0 = transmit empty interrupt occurs when transmit FIFO falls below the trigger level or becomes empty. logic 1 = transmit empty interrupt occurs when transmit FIFO falls below the trigger level, or becomes empty and the last stop bit has been shifted out of the Transmit Shift Register.

-[1] It takes 4 XTAL1 clocks to reset the device.
+^[1] It takes 4 XTAL1 clocks to reset the device.